Translation management

 • Visit the Firefox add-ons page and search for Google Translate.

 • There are many options to choose from.
-In this case, we’ll go with “Google Translator for Firefox,” but feel free to try other extensions to find the one that works best for you.
+In this case, we’ll go with “Simple Translate,” one of the best-rated ones, but feel free to try other extensions to find the one that works best for you.

 • Click on “Install” and follow the described steps to install the add-on.